blackmonk13/my-ip/README.md

 # my-ip
-View you puplic ip info from your shell
+View you public ip info from your shell.

+## Getting Started